Check out this article to learn about Penal Code 522 charges.

 The state of California considers extortion a serious criminal act.
 Extortion involves forcing someone else to do something through the use of a threat.
 Individuals can extort money or funds out of a person or organization.
 They can also try to obtain a signature by extortion.
 This act is prosecuted under Penal Code 522.

 The court treats PC 522 as a felony.
 A conviction could result in fines and years in prison.
 Make sure you understand how to fight this charge by working with the Simmrin Law Group.
-Just call us at (310) 997-4688 for more information.
+Our experienced attorneys can help you protect your future.

 Understanding Embezzlement in California